Christoph Ingenhoven: Style and philosophy

 Christoph Ingenhoven pursues an approach to sustainable architecture that strives for the highest ecological, architectural and artistic goals.
 The structural designs provide for the use of natural resources such as sunlight, geothermal energy, rainwater and air conditioning through natural ventilation and are adapted to the surrounding (urban) landscape as site-specifically as possible.
 Ingenhoven calls his concept of holistic, interdisciplinary, sustainable architecture supergreen.
 In addition to the ecological aspects, the supergreen concept also includes social and humanistic aspects.

 Awards and honours

 Christoph Ingenhoven's works received numerous national and international awards and recognitions, including the Holcim Awards for Sustainable Construction Gold for Stuttgart Main Station and the International High-Rise Award for 1 Bligh in Sydney.
-His projects have received several MIPIM awards, most recently the Lanserhof Sylt in 2023 in the category Best Hospitality, Tourism and Leisure.
+His projects have received several MIPIM and WAF awards, e.g. the Lanserhof Sylt won both in 2023.

 Christoph Ingenhoven was recipient of Europe's highest architecture award in 2022, the European Prize for Architecture.
 The Saxon Academy of Arts honored Ingenhoven with the Gottfried Semper Prize 2019.
 The German structural engineer and architect Werner Sobek delivered the laudatory speech at the award ceremony in Dresden.
+In 2023, Christoph Ingenhoven has been awarded the Golden Flower, Germany's oldest environmental prize, which has been awarded biennally since 1967.
+In 2024, he was awarded the AW Architect of the Year.
+This award was the occasion for the exhibition Stuttgart Main Station.
+A Once-in-a-Century Project Becomes Reality at the Aedes Architecture Forum in Berlin.